 In MySQL, UUID() function returns Universal Unique Identifier that generates 36 characters long value which is 5 part hexadecimal numbers.
-If you want to create random password, you can make use of this function.
+If you want to generate random password, you can make use of this function which generate random number.

 Returns the string 85aeb064-8f73-11e5-85ef-02fcc4101968 (Note that this is random, when you execute you will get different value).
 As the total length is 36, you can make use of the result to get a random password with any length.